 "Opportunity Homes" are finally being built after the devastating effects of Hurricane Katrina and the rebuilding of the community is happening in new ways.
 You can help to renew the face of the Gulf Coast and bring housing to a family in need!
 Habitat for Humanity provides on-site training and learning opportunities so no construction skills or experience are required.

 Focus: Urban poverty

-During the week-long service immersion you'll explore issues of urban poverty, justice and the reality of oppression.
-Through various service partnerships with local agencies and a school participants challenge stereotypes and fears and break down barriers that “protect” us from the unknown.
-Participants meet people from organizations working to make a difference, have cross-cultural experiences and engage in daily communal reflection.
+During the week-long service immersion you'll explore issues of urban poverty, justice and the reality of oppression especially evident in the school system.
+By volunteering in an inner city school you'll challenge stereotypes and fears and break down barriers that “protect” us from the unknown.

 For more information, contact Liza Manjarrez.